sky-ecosystem/dss-exec-lib/README.md

 - `liquidationPenalty`: Percent liquidation penalty for new collateral [ex.
 13.5% == 1350]
 - `ilkStabilityFee`: Percent stability fee for new collateral [ex.
 4% == 1000000001243680656318820312]
 - `startingPriceFactor`: Percentage to multiply for initial auction price. [ex.
 1.3x == 130% == 13000 bps]
+- `breakerTolerance`: Percentage tolerance for liquidation circuit breaker [ex.
+95% == 9500 bps]
 - `auctionDuration`: Total auction duration before reset for new collateral
 - `permittedDrop`: Percent an auction can drop before it can be reset.
 - `liquidationRatio`: Percent liquidation ratio for new collateral [ex.
 150% == 15000]
+- `kprFlatReward`: Flat DAI reward paid to keepers for liquidation actions [ex.
+300 DAI == 300]
+- `kprPctReward`: Percentage of liquidation amount paid to keepers [ex.
+0.1% == 10 bps]

 ### Payments

 - `sendPaymentFromSurplusBuffer(address _join, address _target, uint256 _amount)`: Send a payment in either ERC20 USDS or DAI from the surplus buffer.

+### SubDAO/Star Spells

+- `executeStarSpell(address _starProxy, address _starSpell)`: Execute a star spell through its star proxy.
+Returns the return data from the spell execution.
+- `tryExecuteStarSpell(address _starProxy, address _starSpell)`: Tries to execute a star spell through its star proxy using low-level call to avoid reverts in case of error.
+Returns a boolean indicating success and the return data or error message.

 ### Misc